gpt2ent/fg-airport-sketcher/README.md

     - In order to figure out elevation level for your airport, go to your airport with UFO and hover over the highest area.
 From menu, open `Debug -> browse internal properties` and find property `/position/ground-elev-m`.
 Round it up to a nearest integer and use it as the value.
 5. Choose output scenery folder with `Select folder` button.
 This folder does not need to be empty.
 6. Press `Process airport`.
 If there are no errors in the logs, your scenery should be able to load into FlightGear.
 A sample good log is below.

+# Bug reporting

+Feel free to open issues, but note that currently I'm not interested to test the program under Win/Mac OS.
+If you have found that the program doesn't work on these OSes, feel free to fork this script and modify it.

 # Sample logs